- Sitagliptin/Metformin Hydrochloride

 Conditions to look out for

-Tell your prescriber when completing our questionnaire about any medical conditions you have or have had in the past.
+Tell your prescriber about any medical conditions you have or have had in the past.
 Do not take this treatment if you: have ever had diabetic ketoacidosis or a diabetic coma; have problems with your kidneys; have a severe infection or are dehydrated; are going to have an X-ray where you will be injected with a dye; have recently had a heart attack or have severe circulatory problems; have liver problems; drink alcohol to excess, be it every day or only from time to time; or are breast-feeding.